circlefin/malachite/Docs/architecture/adr-001-architecture.md

 ##### Output Messages

-The Round state machine returns the following messages to the Executor:
+The Round state machine returns the following messages to the Driver:

 ```rust
 pub enum Message<C>